LappleApple/awesome-leading-and-managing/Building-Products-and-Startups-OKRs.md

 - [How Compare and Contrast Decisions Lead to Better Product Outcomes](https://www.producttalk.org/2017/09/compare-and-contrast-decisions/) (slides) - by Teresa Torres.
 Takeaway: A detailed look at how to bring focus to product decisions, including suggested tools like the "opportunity solution tree."

-- [How to Sell The Problem Before Selling The Solution](https://medium.com/swlh/how-to-perfectly-capture-your-customers-need-c924e3209484) - by David Bailey.
+- [How to Sell the Problem Before Selling the Solution](https://medium.com/swlh/how-to-perfectly-capture-your-customers-need-c924e3209484) - by David Bailey.
 Takeaway: Tactical ways to express customer needs and "lead with the need."

 - [Key Learnings in My First Year as a PM at Amazon](https://www.linkedin.com/pulse/key-learnings-my-first-year-pm-amazon-venkatraman-prabhu) - by Venkatraman Prabhu.
 Takeaway: Lessons learned after a year at the global retailer.
 Choose the right manager, always measure the product's impact, keep experimenting, have weekly 1:1's with key stakeholders, and get advice.